Ral151/AI-Workflow-Design/README.md

 - Find Telegram node that has chatID Value 8599070508
 - Replace it with your Chat ID.

-- Find "HTTP Request" Node and "Get Updates" node that have this URL: https://api.telegram.org/bot8218962156:AAFq0DsbA9_Npqggny7AW-ser2CvG9_9zbs/getUpdates
+- Find Nodes called "HTTP Request" and "Get Updates" that have this URL: https://api.telegram.org/bot8218962156:AAFq0DsbA9_Npqggny7AW-ser2CvG9_9zbs/getUpdates
 - Replace it with `https://api.telegram.org/bot<YOUR_TOKEN>/getUpdates`

 - Find "Get File Info" Node and find this URL: https://api.telegram.org/bot8218962156:AAFq0DsbA9_Npqggny7AW-ser2CvG9_9zbs/getFile